svoisen/sean.voisen.org/_pages/about.md

 <img src="/assets/images/svoisen_dither.png" width="128" height="128" alt="A photo of the author." class="profile">

 **Hello!** I’m Sean.
-I’m a software engineer with an interest in _making computing better for creative thinking and expression._
+I’m a software engineering leader with an interest in _making computing better for creative thinking and expression._

-Currently, I'm helping build new web-based creative tools at <a href="https://adobe.com">Adobe</a>.
-In the past, I managed engineering teams working on Firefox at <a href="https://mozilla.org">Mozilla</a>, built web-based tools for making animated VR and AR comics at <a href="https://techcrunch.com/2021/04/29/madefire-shuts-down/">Madefire</a>, and led prototype engineering in Adobe’s <a href="https://adobe.design">Design Studio</a>.
+Currently, I'm Director of Design Engineering at <a href="https://adobe.com">Adobe</a>.
+In the past, I worked on Adobe Express, managed layout and accessibility engineering teams working on <a href="https://mozilla.org">Firefox</a>, built web-based tools for making animated VR and AR comics at <a href="https://techcrunch.com/2022/04/29/madefire-shuts-down/">Madefire</a>, and led prototype engineering in Adobe’s <a href="https://adobe.design">Design Studio</a>.

 I’m originally from California, and live with my wife and kids in the San Francisco bay area.
 I studied computer science at <a href="https://www.ucla.edu">UCLA</a> and at the (radically interdisciplinary and sadly now shuttered) [Arts Computation Engineering](https://www.ics.uci.edu/grad/degrees/degree_ace.php) program at [UC Irvine](https://www.uci.edu).